 You’d notice that if you ask people to leave a comment in the video, it’d have more comments than an average video.
 So don’t forget to encourage people to comment.

 A lot of YouTubers with millions of subscribers and viewers don’t bother about the engagement.
 Perhaps, don’t need any of these tactics to further grow; YouTube does the job for them.
 However, for the rest of the YouTube channels, they got to squeeze the lemon till the end.

-Reply to a bunch of comments
+iii) Reply to a Bunch of Comments

 Replying to the comments shows that you care about your subscribers.
 If you could solve a problem through your comment’s reply, it might make someone’s day.